-- Number of clusters K is given - Partition n docs into predetermined number of clusters - Finding the "right" number of clusters is part of the problem - Given docs, partition into an "appropriate" number of subsets. - E.g., for query results ideal value of K not known up front - though UI may impose limits.
+- Number of clusters K is given - Partition n docs into predetermined number of clusters - Finding the "right" number of clusters is part of the problem - Given a set of examples, partition into an "appropriate" number of subsets. - E.g., for query results ideal value of K not known up front though UI may impose limits.